Sleeping Pills and Reward Pathways

 Although many sleeping pill users may not feel a sensation of pleasure or euphoria from taking the pill (in part because they are typically asleep after taking it), the dopamine neurons in the brain’s reward system still may undergo chronic changes in their sensitivity (i.e., plasticity changes) and the individual can become dependent upon, or addicted to, the sleeping pill due to the regular increases in dopamine.
 Attempts to stop use of the sleeping pill can lead to withdrawal symptoms and negative emotional states such as anxiety, agitation, and irritability that result when the dopamine increases are interrupted.
 These withdrawal symptoms increase the likelihood of continued use of the sleeping pill and inability to terminate its use.

-Here are the average half lives of some of the common sleeping pills used for insomnia:
+Average half lives of some of the common sleeping pills used for insomnia:

 – Valium: 2-5 days and 7-10 days in the elderly